Guided sequential ABC schemes for intractable Bayesian models: Twisted-prior model

-When looking at the ESS in Figure \ref{fig:ESStwisted}, we see that \texttt{fullcondoptblocked} (purple lines) has higher ESS than the non-guided \texttt{olcm} and \texttt{standard}, with the latter having similar ESS to the \texttt{cop-blockedopt} and \texttt{cop-hybrid} approaches with Gaussian copula and triangular marginals.
+When looking at the ESS in Figure \ref{fig:ESStwisted}, we see that \texttt{fullcondoptblocked} (purple lines) has higher ESS than the non-guided \texttt{olcm} and \texttt{standard}, with the latter having similar ESS to the \texttt{cop-blockedopt} and \texttt{cop-hybrid} approaches with Gaussian copula and triangular or mixed marginals.
 The copula-based guided approaches with uniform marginals have the highest ESS among all methods, but suffer from somehow overconfident inference, as observed from the contour plots in Figure \ref{twisted_contouropt}-\ref{twisted_contour015} and discussed in the main text.
+This is successfully tackled by the mixed marginals, as visible in the contour plots, as well as in Figure 5, Panel D in the main text.

-\subsection{Hierarchical g-and-k model}
+\section{Hierarchical g-and-k model}

 The g-and-k distribution is defined by its quantile function $F^{-1}(z;\theta)$, where $F^{-1}(z;\theta):[0,1]\rightarrow \mathbb{R}$ is given by

 where $r(z)$ is the $z$th standard normal quantile, $A\in\mathbb{R}$ and $B>0$ are location and scale parameters, respectively, and $g\in\mathbb{R}$ and $k>-0.5$ are related to the distribution's skewness and kurtosis, respectively.
 An evaluation of \eqref{eq:g-k-inverse} returns a draw ($z$th quantile) from the g-and-k distribution.
 Alternatively, a realization $x\sim gk(A,B,g,k)$ from this distribution can be simulated by sampling a standard Gaussian draw $r^*\sim \mathcal{N}(0,1)$ and then plugging it in place of $r(z)$ in \eqref{eq:g-k-inverse}.
 As we are interested into a \textit{hierarchical} g-and-k model, a single realization can be obtained as $x_{ij}\sim gk(A_i,B,g,k)$, ($i=1,...,n, j=1,...,J$).